Richmond Amateur

 • All users must operate in a manner compliant with FCC Part 97 at all times.

 • Share the resource.
-Leave an adequate space (2-3 seconds) between each transmission to allow enough time for another station to break in.
+Leave an adequate space (a few seconds) between each transmission to allow enough time for another station to break in.
 Someone may have an emergency or may want to join the conversation.
 Take breaks in longer conversations and invite other stations to join or use the repeater.

 • RATS has a Memorandum of Understanding (MOU) with some organizations for priority access to the repeater during emergencies or for special events.
 While nets are in progress, all transmissions shall be at the direction of that agency's net control operator.